DEB DONLEY COLLEGE COUNSELING

-This is also the year that students complete standardized testing such as the ACT and/or SAT.
+This is also the year that students complete standardized, now largely optional testing such as the ACT and/or SAT.
 An increasing number of colleges no longer require testing for admission; this list can be found at www.fairtest.org.

 It is possible to begin the work of the application - particularly if the student is considering some of the over 850 colleges and universities that use the Common Application - even before the list is finalized.
 Some of this work can be completed junior year or during the summer between the junior and senior year.

-This is the year that student actually applies.
+This is the year students actually apply.
 Many colleges have priority application deadlines of November first for candidates to be considered for scholarships or early notification of admission.

-Unless applying under a binding early decision admission plan, students have until May first of their senior year to determine where they want to enroll - once their offers have arrived.
-Students should wait to hear from all colleges under consideration before submitting an enrollment deposit, as that deposit serves to commit the student to attending that university.
+Unless applying under a binding early decision admission plan, students have until May first of their senior year to determine where they want to enroll.
+Admission offers are sent based on the college's admission programs; some are sent one to twelve weeks after the application is submitted, others on specific dates in January, February, or March.
+Students should wait to hear from all colleges under consideration before submitting an enrollment deposit, as that deposit serves to commit the student to enrolling at that university.

 If finances are a concern, the core financial document, the FAFSA, is available on October first of the senior year and should be completed at least by Thanksgiving to maximize a student's opportunity to obtain all the funding for which they may qualify.

-It is possible to work ahead on most of the college application in the summer before the senior year - many colleges release applications in August, and some offer their essays even earlier in the summer.
+It is possible, and encouraged, for students to work ahead on most of the college application in the summer before the senior year.
+The most popular application format, The Common Application, is updated in late February prior to the senior year.
+College-specific supplemental sections are typically available August first.
+This leaves the fall for tweaking the application, writing any college-specific supplemental essays, and reviewing the overall list before submitting the applications. - many colleges release applications in August, and some offer their essays even earlier in the summer.
 Organization is key here.
 The more work completed before the school year begins, the better the student can focus on the academic demands and social excitement of senior year.

 Throughout high school, students should make choices about the rigor of their classes based on what courses appropriately challenge the individual; learning should be a bit like Goldilocks in that it should not be too easy or too hard, but appropriately challenging - just right.
 It is better to do well in a regular, college-prep program than to load up on AP courses and end up with grades you aren't proud of showing to a college admission office!